sagemath/sagewiki_to_gh-2022-10-10/days4/projects/database.md

    * Noticing identical database entries

-   * Standard databases included with sage immutable
+   * Standard databases included with sage should be immutable